 We display the image on the right on the TV and take a photo of it using the settings mentioned above.
 Of our gray uniformity tests, we consider this the most useful for most people trying to get a sense of what kind of uniformity they can expect from a TV.
 You can visually see the imperfections this way.

 50% gray means it's halfway between pure white (100%) and pure black (0%).
 Although this is just one color, it should represent other colors well.

-Our 50% standard deviation test measures the evenness of color reproduction across the screen, and tells us the average squared difference of the color values of pixels when a full-screen, 50% white (medium gray) or 5% white (dark gray) images is displayed.
-A lower standard deviation means less difference is present, and that the picture is better.
+Our 50% standard deviation test measures the evenness of color reproduction across the screen and tells us the average squared difference of the color values of pixels when a full-screen, 50% gray image is displayed.
+A lower standard deviation is better because it means the TV doesn't deviate much from the original color.